FlagX/WAECM/README.md

 We decided to use Spring Boot as our backend framework.
 A REST API is provided and used by the frontend to query data.
-Our persistence layer uses Spring-Boot-Data repositories to communicate with our MongoDB instance.
+Our persistence layer uses Spring-Boot-Data repositories to communicate with our PostgreSQL instance.
 Thymeleaf is used to create the resources that are then transfered as a ReactJS app to clients.
 The user interface is rendered on the client side.